FAQ for COVID-19 – Frequently Asked Questions related to the COVID-19 pandemic

 In the unlikely event that there is a new surge of COVID-19 in the future, there may be changes of itineraries dictated by local conditions but CYA will do its utmost to deliver a rich study travel program in various parts of Greece and a full exposure to life and culture outside Athens.
 Traveling on buses, boats or airlines will be arranged according to social distancing/mask wearing regulations in effect at the time for each means of public transportation.

 What is the healthcare system like in Greece if I am diagnosed with COVID-19?

 Normally, CYA uses private hospitals for its students’ needs.
 However, procedures for COVID-19 testing & hospitalization have been determined and are being controlled by the Greek health authorities.
 Patients and physicians alike have to follow these procedures.
-If hospitalization for COVID-19 is necessary, patients are admitted to public hospitals that are specially designated and appropriately equipped & staffed for COVID-19 treatment.
+If hospitalization for COVID-19 is necessary, patients will be admitted to public hospitals or private Clinics that are specially designated and appropriately equipped & staffed for COVID-19 treatment.
 At least two of these hospitals are in close proximity to CYA.

 The Student Affairs department keeps up to date with the latest government instructions regarding handling and processing a suspected or confirmed COVID-19 case and will assist students with the procedure.